 Encounter eclectic artworks and intriguing designs showcased by the dynamic community of artists, designers and craftsmen that call the Mill home.
 This is where décor, fashion, furniture and lifestyle boldly take centre stage.

 The proud home of some of South Africa’s finest and most celebrated dining establishments, the Mill is a real foodie hotspot.
-Highlights include award-winning eateries, a cosy courtyard deli and the best pizzas, pastas and burgers in town.
-You’ll also find a heavenly bean-to-bar chocolate factory shop and an inviting wine outlet showcasing a carefully curated selection of local wines, craft beers and gin.
+Highlights include award-winning eateries and the best pizzas, pastas and burgers in town.
+You’ll also find an inviting wine outlet showcasing a carefully curated selection of local wines, craft beers and gin.

 Prior to its redevelopment into today’s dynamic and creative hub, the Old Biscuit Mill functioned as an actual biscuit mill for the Pyott’s biscuit company.
 John Pyott opened the factory in the early 1900s and it remained in operation until 1946.